EasonNgan/Planframework/README.md

 - 3_places_to_change

-  3 places to change if you done generated floorplanpattern
+  3 places to change if you done generated temp_floorplanpattern or temp_unitplanpattern

+### Raw_pattern insert and checking

+- Pattern_checking

+  script for checking and changing raw_floorplan or raw_unitpattern

+- Unit_explosion_from_rawfloorplan_unhandled

+  insert into temp_unitplanpattern from 10.1.1.237 and raw_floorplan_unhandled